Tim Anderson Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in the league.

-- Brewers pitchers combine to give up 148 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Woodruff (1-1) gets the starting nod for the Brewers in his fourth start of the season.
+He's put together a 1.65 ERA in 16 1/3 innings pitched, with 21 strikeouts.

-- Burnes will aim to claim his 10th win when he makes the start for the Brewers, his 24th of the season.
-He is 9-6 with a 3.42 ERA and 141 strikeouts through 139 1/3 innings pitched.
+- The righty last pitched on Sunday against the Pittsburgh Pirates, when he went five innings, allowing two earned runs while giving up four hits.

-- In his last appearance on Saturday against the Pittsburgh Pirates, the righty threw six innings, allowing two earned runs while surrendering two hits.
+- The 30-year-old has put up a 1.65 ERA and 11.6 strikeouts per nine innings in three games this season, while allowing a batting average of .193 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.